The #Creekshed community research project examines the human and natural stories about waterways that drain into Tampa Bay, Florida.

 Ulele Springs, Tampa, Florida

-It shows you can bring a spring back if you do the right things.
+It shows you can bring a spring back if you do

 When Water Works park opened in 2014, it was a culmination of decades of planning and remediation work designed to transform a disused storage yard for city vehicles into a green space that celebrated the city’s relationship to the river.
 But perhaps the most miraculous transformation of all has been that of Ulele Spring, the beating heart of this urban oasis.
 Ulele now pulses out 672,000 gallons of cool, clear water per day through three ponds where native plants flourish and birds, fish, and manatees thrive.